Taxation Scholarships and Fellowships

 Graduate Tax Scholars will complete a substantial research paper on a tax-related topic, either in a seminar course or as a Graduate Independent Research.
 Scholarships are available to full time U.S. and foreign-trained Tax LL.M. students.
 Scholars may generally not accept paid employment outside of the Law Center during the academic year, although they are free to apply for academic externships.

 In conjunction with the Council On State Taxation (COST), the Law Center invites applications for fellowships in State and Local Taxation, one of the fastest-growing tax disciplines.
-A COST Fellow receives a $7,500 stipend for a two-semester internship at COST.
+A COST Fellow receives a $7,500 stipend (paid directly to Georgetown Law Center to be applied to your tuition) for a two-semester internship at COST.
 A COST Fellow is expected to commit 10 hours per week to COST during the school year (excludes final exams) and COST will pay its fellows for any work in excess of 10 hours and for work conducted during the winter break.
 Please note the COST Fellowship may affect financial aid packages.
 Preference is given to full-time LL.M.
 (Taxation) students.
 Past COST fellows (post LL.M. program) obtained full-time tax positions with top accounting, consulting, law firms, and Fortune 500 company tax departments.

 COST is the premier state tax organization representing taxpayers.
 COST is a nonprofit trade association consisting of nearly 600 multistate corporations engaged in interstate and international business.
 COST's objective is to preserve and promote equitable and nondiscriminatory state and local taxation of multijurisdictional business entities.